taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 Must Read

-- **Distributed Systems** (4th, 2023) by Andrew S. Tanenbaum, Maarten van Steen.
-A good overview of distributed systems that goes to enough depth to spark interest.
+- **Distributed Systems** (4th, 2023) by Andrew S. Tanenbaum, Maarten van Steen [3.98, 479] A good overview of distributed systems that goes to enough depth to spark interest.
 Might be too much for beginners, but a good intermediate level reference.
-- **Designing Data-Intensive Applications** (2017) by Martin Kleppmann
+- **Designing Data-Intensive Applications** (2017) by Martin Kleppmann [4.70, 10252]
+- **Understanding Distributed Systems: What every developer should know about large distributed applications** (2nd, 2022) by Roberto Vitillo [4.37, 519]
-- **Distributed Systems For Fun and Profit** by Mikito Takada.
-Great intro book to distributed systems theory, with plenty of references to learn more once you're done.
+- **Distributed Systems For Fun and Profit** by Mikito Takada [4.20, 374] Great intro book to distributed systems theory, with plenty of references to learn more once you're done.
 - Think Distributed Systems (2025) by Dominik Tornow
-- Understanding Distributed Systems: What every developer should know about large distributed applications (2nd, 2022) by Roberto Vitillo
-- Designing Distributed Systems: Patterns and Paradigms for Scalable, Reliable Services by Brendan Burns.
-Patterns and Paradigms for container architecture.
+- Designing Distributed Systems: Patterns and Paradigms for Scalable, Reliable Services by Brendan Burns [3.59, 651] Patterns and Paradigms for container architecture.
 Useful but shallow.
+- Distributed Systems: Concepts and Design by George Coulouris, Jean Dollimore, Tim Kindberg, Gordon Blair [3.63, 226]
+- Distributed and Cloud Computing: From Parallel Processing to the Internet of Things (2011) by Kai Hwang, Jack Dongarra, Geoffrey C. Fox [3.87, 60]
+- Distributed Algorithms by Nancy A. Lynch [4.21, 58]
-- Patterns of Distributed Systems by Unmesh Joshi [HTML](https://martinfowler.com/articles/patterns-of-distributed-systems/)
+- Patterns of Distributed Systems by Unmesh Joshi [3.65, 49] [HTML](https://martinfowler.com/articles/patterns-of-distributed-systems/)
 - 从PAXOS到ZOOKEEPER分布式一致性原理与实践 by 倪超

 Some More

-- Distributed Systems: Concepts and Design by George Coulouris, Jean Dollimore, Tim Kindberg, Gordon Blair
+- Introduction to Reliable Distributed Programming by Rachid Guerraoui [4.38, 39]
+- Introduction to Reliable and Secure Distributed Programming by Christian Cachin [4.38, 39]
-- Distributed Algorithms by Nancy A. Lynch
+- Programming Distributed Computing Systems: A Foundational Approach by Carlos A. Varela [3.73, 30]
-- Principles of Transaction Processing by Philip A. Bernstein
+- Principles of Transaction Processing by Philip A. Bernstein [3.87, 23]
+- Elements of Distributed Computing by Vijay K. Garg [4.14, 22]
-- Introduction to Distributed Algorithms by Gerard Tel
+- Introduction to Distributed Algorithms by Gerard Tel [3.75, 20]
-- Programming Distributed Computing Systems: A Foundational Approach by Carlos A. Varela
-- Distributed Computing: Principles, Algorithms, and Systems by Ajay D. Kshemkalyani
+- Distributed Computing: Principles, Algorithms, and Systems by Ajay D. Kshemkalyani [4.00, 20]
 - Design and Analysis of Distributed Algorithms by Nicola Santoro
-- Introduction to Reliable Distributed Programming by Rachid Guerraoui
-- Elements of Distributed Computing by Vijay K. Garg
 - Fault-Tolerant Message-Passing Distributed Systems: An Algorithmic Approach by Michel Raynal
 - Distributed Algorithms for Message-Passing Systems by Michel Raynal
-- Introduction to Reliable and Secure Distributed Programming by Christian Cachin
 - Replication: Theory and Practice by Bernadette Charron-Bost

 Papers of Distributed Systems